 I didn’t want to approach women’s history in a literal way, so instead I decided to create a surreal world but show historical behaviours, attitudes and beliefs.
 In Hysterical Females the protagonist is subjected to discrimination through the eyes of a politician, a husband and dowager.
 In order to review current discrimination against women I combined relevant contemporary and Edwardian political quotes.
 Are these Edwardian perceptions of women still embedded in our society today?

-A young, curious but naïve woman in Edwardian times explores a visually inviting but uncomfortable world where there’s a struggle between power and freedom.
+Esther, a young, curious but naïve woman in Edwardian times, explores a visually inviting but uncomfortable world where there’s a struggle between power and freedom.
 In this domineering patriarchal society women are treated as victims and represented as automated, unconscious and desired objects.
 This world is a conflation of the Surrealist’s notion of convulsive beauty with Freud’s the uncanny.
 Men are the masterful creators and women dismembered, punched and severed art objects.
 Their owners devour their soul and body, empowering the right of habeas corpus, resulting in the woman becoming an animated inanimate human.
 The protagonist is a living doll, a fusion between a toy and a young woman (Walter 2010, p2), converted into an uncanny animated lifeless object.
 She is an effigy ready to be damaged and destroyed.
 Although the era is based over 100 years ago, thoughts and feelings of women are revealed from both yesteryear and today, posing questions about the similarities of attitudes, identities and desires.

 However this world isn’t only controlled by men but also by out dated influential women that prod and manipulate innocent girls.
 This figure is both powerful and controlling in this disturbing anti-utopian society.
 The narrative is part reality and part fantasy, being both disruptive and disjointed, with an emergence of the relevance and irrelevant.